jcaip/jcaip.github.io/_posts/2019-05-19-Quickthoughts.md

 title: "Learning Better Sentence Representations"
 ---

-Over the past couple years, representation learning has really taken off in NLP.
+Over the past couple of years, there's been huge progress in representation learning.

-Doc2Vec, Word2Vec, GloVe, etc.

-Talk a bit about learning good sentence representations.

-## What is Contrastive Learning?
+In particular learned word vectors like Word2Vec and GloVe are now the industry standard in various NLP tasks.

-Representation learning can be thought of a form of density estimation or dimensionality reduction.
+Representation learning can be seen as a form of dimensionality reduction.

-The main goal of representation learning is to find a vector $z \in \mathbb{R}^d$ such that for two related sentences, $s_1$ and $s_2$,
+The main goal of representation learning is to find a vector $z \in \mathbb{R}^d$  that encodes all the variance of the real world data.

-One very common way to learn representations is to use an autoencoder, in a normal autoregressive manner.
+One very common way to learn representations is to use an autoencoder

 Then one can take the intermediate hidden layer as the representation.

-The model is inclined to be able to reproduce the candidate sentence.
+The model finds a lower dimensional representation that encodes all the variance of the higher dimensions.

 The was the approach taken by Skip-Thoughts.

-Contrastive learning is the idea of considering similar and disimilar example points

 ## QuickThoughts